 top of page

-Stitch/combine stacks or individual images with the translation tool kit from Indigo Scientific.
+Stitch/combine stacks or individual images with the translation tool software suite from Indigo Scientific.
 Designed for HREM images but can be used with all types of grey scale images.
 Montage monochrome microscope images via drag and drop tools.

 Overview

-We have 5 main tools in the Stitching Tool that aid in stitching images or combining mis-aligned stacks.
+We have 5 main tools in the Translation Tool application that aid in stitching images or combining mis-aligned stacks.

-• Row Column Stitch – Stitches images using user defined X and Y locations for both a row and column.
+• Row Column Stitcher – Stitches images using user defined X and Y locations for both a row and column.

 • Map Stitcher – User places images into a blank canvas to align images.